 Hopefully an inside look at each method will help you select a plan not just to survive, but thrive during marathon training!

-For all of the training methods a few key factors should be considered when deciding which one is right for your body, your training and your goals…just because it works for your running partner or even your coach doesn’t meant it’s right for you.
+For all of the training programs a few key factors should be considered when deciding which one is right for your body, your training and your goals.

 Here are the biggest factors to consider when you choose.